NexarDeveloper/nexar-plm-connector-cs/Documentation/api/index.md

-# API Documentation for Nexar Generic PLM Connector
+# API Documentation for Altium 365 Generic PLM Connector

-This is the API reference documentation for **Nexar Generic PLM Connector**.
+This is the API reference documentation for **Altium 365 Generic PLM Connector**.